cubedcod/WebServer/README.md

 ## WHAT

-fix the web in post-production. some have suggested we just [abandon the web](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html), but we're going to at least try to fix it first, using a localhost webserver and a proxy and some custom code
+fix the web in post-production. some have suggested we just [abandon it](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html), but we're going to at least try to fix it first, using a localhost webserver and a proxy and some custom code

 ## WHY